kevinrenskers/mixedcase.nl/content/about/index.md

 Usability and design are always on my mind, even when writing code: this should be usable, readable and beautiful too.
 I always strive to create reusable code that can be shared with the world.
 Currently I'm maintaining about 10 open source projects on GitHub.

-I'm been online since 1994, creating websites since 2000 and iOS apps since 2010.
+I've been online since 1994, creating websites since 2000 and iOS apps since 2010.
 You can find my open source projects on [/projects][projects] and a portfolio of mobile apps I've created on [/apps][apps].

 If you need a second opinion on your app idea, a pair of eyes to look at your new website, someone to do a code review or architecture assessment, you can also [hire me](https://loopwerk.io).